 Download by chapter

-- Section 3 Governance and Feedback (PDF 431Kb)
+- Section 3 Governance and Feedback (PDF 522Kb)

 Accessibility - The PDF files are tagged for accessibility and compliant with WCAG 2.0.
 If you encounter any issues please contact the NSW Procurement Service Centre.

 New Board Directions and government policies are published on a regular basis.
 The Procurement Policy Framework will be reviewed each quarter to incorporate new requirements.
-If needed, updates for the 2019 – 2020 financial year will be published on:
+If needed, updates for the 2019-2020 financial year will be published in:

 |1 July 2019||Procurement Policy Framework July 2015 (PDF 700 Kb)|

 |9 October 2019||Procurement Policy Framework July 2019 (PDF 7Mb)|